Ulrike Guérot

-Ulrike Beate Guérot (born 1964 in Grevenbroich, Germany) is a Berlin-based German political thinker and Founder and Director of the European Democracy Lab (EDL).
+Ulrike Beate Guérot (born 1964 in Grevenbroich, West Germany) is a Berlin-based German political thinker and Founder and Director of the European Democracy Lab (EDL).
 In April 2016, the University for Continuing Education Krems appointed Ulrike Guérot as Professor for European Policy and the Study of Democracy.
 She was the head of the Department for European Policy and the Study of Democracy.
 From 2021 until March 2023, she held the professorship for European Politics at the University of Bonn.

+At the end of February 2023, her employment was terminated by the University of Bonn due to violations of academic standards.
+This followed a complaint from the university's student parliament that Guérot was damaging the university's reputation with statements justifying the 2022 Russian invasion of Ukraine and denying Ukraine its right to self-defense.
+Guérot appealed against the judgment of the first instance of the resulting labor court case which had confirmed the dismissal but on 30 September 2025 it was announced that the appeal had been rejected, making the termination final.

 Education

 Guérot studied Political Sciences, history and philosophy and got her PhD from University of Münster, Germany, in 1995 with a dissertation on the French Socialist Party and Europe.
 She also holds a MA in Political Science and International Relations from Sciences Po (the Paris Institute of Political Studies).